OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 The Pine Forest is a prime location to take excellent photographsShutterstock

 The second day will take you to the furthest reaches of Kodaikanal and bring you closer to the city centre as the day winds down.
-Get an early start by visiting Moir Point, a beloved Kodaikanal tourist place which offers scenic vistas of the valley.
+Get an early start by visiting Moir Point, a beloved Kodaikanal tourist spot which offers scenic vistas of the valley.
 Check out Berijam Lake and take a hike in its lush surroundings.

 Afternoon

-The Kodaikanal Solar Observatory is at the forefront of observing and recording solar activity
+The Kodaikanal Solar Observatory is at the forefront of observing and recording solar activityMarcus334/Wikimedia Commons

-Break for lunch at Altaf’s Cafe, a Middle Eastern place which is surrounded by scenic mountainous views, then make your way to Dolphin’s Nose.
-With an altitude of approximately 6,000m above sea level, Dolphin’s Nose offers spectacular views of the Liril and Vattakanal waterfalls.
-The hike takes two to three hours and vendors offering snacks and juices dot the trail.
+Break for lunch at Altaf’s Café, a Middle Eastern place which is surrounded by scenic mountainous views, then make your way to Dolphin’s Nose.
+With an altitude of approximately 6,000 m above sea level, Dolphin’s Nose offers spectacular views of the Liril and Vattakanal waterfalls.
+The hike takes two to three hours, and vendors offering snacks and juices dot the trail.

 After a day of hiking, trekking and lunching, visit the Kodai Chocolate Factory for some sweet treats.
 It was established in 2010 and has an excellent selection of chocolates for visitors to choose from.

 Once you have stuffed your pockets with as much chocolate as you can carry, make time for a visit to the Kodaikanal Solar Observatory.
 It is operated by the Indian Institute of Astrophysics and is at the forefront of observing and recording solar activity.
-The museum has high-powered telescopes and a library but it closes by 4PM.
+The museum has high-powered telescopes and a library, but it closes by 4 PM.

 Evening

-The 12 acre Kodaikanal Rose Garden has 100,000 plantsShutterstock
+The 12-acre Kodaikanal Rose Garden has 100,000 plantsShutterstock

 Related Stories